Otto Ruoppi: Return to KuPS

+Mainz 05

+On 2 February 2026, it was announced that Ruoppi had signed with Bundesliga club Mainz 05 for a transfer fee of €1.3 million.
+He would stay with KuPS on loan until July.

+Ruoppi started the 2026–27 season with Mainz and made his Bundesliga debut on 29 August, as a substitute in a goalless draw against SC Paderborn.

 International career

 Ruoppi is a regular Finnish youth international, and has represented his country at under-16, under-17, under-18 and under-19 national team levels.
 He was part of the Finland U17 squad, scoring once, in the 2023 UEFA Euro U17 Championship qualification, where Finland advanced to the Elite round.